fboucquez/symbol-bootstrap/docs/pack.md

   --pullImages                              It pulls the utility images from DockerHub when running the configuration.
                                             It only affects alpha/dev docker images.

+  --ready                                   If --ready is provided, the command will not ask offline confirmation.

   --report                                  It generates reStructuredText (.rst) reports describing the configuration of
                                             each node.